a-r-r-o-w/stablefused/README.md

 [![PyPI version](https://badge.fury.io/py/stablefused.svg)](https://badge.fury.io/py/stablefused)

 StableFused is a toy library to experiment with Stable Diffusion inspired by 🤗 diffusers and various other sources!
+One of the main reasons I'm working on this project is to learn more about Stable Diffusion, and generative models in general.
+It is my current area of research at university.

 ## Installation